Welcome to PARKS: The International Journal of Protected Areas and Conservation

 • changing and improving protected area management, policy environment and socio-economic benefits through use of information provided in the journal; and

-• promoting IUCN’s work on protected areas.
+• publishing scientific research relevant to IUCN’s work on protected areas.

 We aim for each issue to include an editorial, around ten original peer reviewed papers, plus some non-peer reviewed articles including letters (a right of reply to previous papers) and book reviews.